ShayH1212/RISC-V-MCU/docs/simple_cpu/simple_cpu_overview.md

 ### Program Counter -> next

-   The program counter -> next or pc_next module is used to determine what instruction the program will read next
+   The program counter -> next or pc_next module is used to determine what instruction the program will read next The program counter will normally be updated by 4 However, there are some special cases that need to be handeled The program uses two flags, branch_successful and jump, i feither of these are 1 then we have a special case and must change the program counter accordingly if branch_successful : pc = pc + imm if jump  : pc = pc + imm

 ### Instruction Memory
 ### Immediate Generator